 Adjusted NOI after adding back rent: $300,000

-That single adjustment can push your debt coverage ratio from “declined” to “fully funded.”
+That single adjustment can push your Debt Coverage Ratio from “declined” to “fully funded.”

 Scott shared a real deal where a major Canadian credit union initially rejected a strong file because the underwriter forgot to add back the rent expense.
 After pushing back with proper calculations, the deal was approved at 90-100% financing.